People's Association: History

 To counter racial and political tensions in Singapore during the 1950s and 1960s, and foster closer ties among different ethnic groups through centralised control, the Government of Singapore established the People's Association (PA) through an Act of Parliament, the People's Association Act 1960 and the statutory board came into being on 1 July 1960.

 Initial activities by the PA were to gain for grassroots support among citizens and to compete with activities by left-wing unions and associations.
-Minister of State for the Ministry of Culture, Andrew Fong, said that the residents' committees are "our democratic united front against the communist united front".
+Minister of State for the Ministry of Culture, Andrew Fong said that the residents' committees are "our democratic united front against the communist united front".

+PA has also actively sought cooperation with other organisations and companies to expand its outreach.
+It introduced the PAssion mastercard in collaboration with DBS in 2014.

 Management

 According to the People's Association Act, the Association consists of: